 Additionally, many ecommerce stores now use what’s known as a drop shipping model, where stock is held and dispatched to the customer by a third party.

-By contrast, if you have your own warehouse and already have a stock management system, you’ll want to ensure that your ecommerce solution can integrate with this.
+By contrast, if you have your warehouse and already have a stock management system, you’ll want to ensure that your ecommerce solution can integrate with this.

 Security

-The crux of this is that if your ecommerce store isn’t totally secure, you can expect massive reputation damage.
+The crux of this is that if your ecommerce store isn’t secure, you can expect massive reputation damage.

 The important thing to look out for is how each ecommerce solution processes payments, as well as their reputation for data protection.

-The next question is which ecommerce solution should you opt for.
+The next question is which ecommerce solution you should opt for.
 These days, there are countless options out there.
 For the sake of simplicity, let’s take a look at some of the most popular ecommerce platforms on the market today.

 For the most part, these meet the minimum standards we’ve outlined above.